Antoni Gaudí’s Sagrada Familia: The story behind his life’s greatest work

 In 1926, Gaudí was struck by a tram while walking through Barcelona.
 Dressed in rags, he was mistaken for a beggar and brought to a charity hospital.
 He died three days later at age 73.

-Barcelona mourned as if royalty had died, with thousands lining the streets to pay their respects during the grand funeral.
+Barcelona mourned Gaudi's death as if royalty had died, with thousands lining the streets to pay their respects during the grand funeral.
 His final resting place was the crypt of the Sagrada Familia, the iconic basilica that embodied his lifelong passion, ensuring he remained forever connected to the city he loved.

 The unique stye of God’s architect